-- The Speaker is a serving member of the IPU Governing Council and served also as the acting chairperson of the Bureau on the IPU Committee on the Affairs of the United Nations. - The Deputy Speaker is one of the representative of the Namibian Parliament to the Pan-African Parliament. - On 13 August 2020, the Speaker attended a virtual meeting of the Legal Sub-Committee of SADC-PF. - On 17 September 2020, the Speaker attended the virtual meeting of the Parliamentary Business Sub-Committee of SADC-PF - On 25 September 2020, the Speaker attended the virtual meeting of the Regional Parliamentary Model Laws Oversight Committee (RPMLOC). of SADC-PF. - From the 28 29 September 2020, the Speaker attended the virtual meeting of the Executive Committee of SADC-PF. - · From the 9-11 October 2020, the Speaker attended the virtual meeting of the 47th Plenary Assembly of SADC-PF. - · From the 1-4 November 2020, the Speaker attended the virtual meeting of the 206th Session of the IPU Governing Council.
-The session elected Mr. Duarte Pacheco of Portugal as the 30th President of IPU after an unprecedented online election. - On 1 March 2021, the Speaker attended the virtual meeting of the Human Resources & Parliamentary Capacity Development Sub-Committee of SADC-PF. - · From the 26-27 March 2021, the Speaker attended the virtual meeting of the Executive Committee meeting of SADC-PF.
+- The Speaker is a serving member of the IPU Governing Council and served also as the acting chairperson of the Bureau on the IPU Committee on the Affairs of the United Nations. - The Deputy Speaker is one of the representatives of the Namibian Parliament to the Pan-African Parliament and attends its sessions periodically. - · On 13 August 2020, the Speaker attended a virtual meeting of the Legal Sub-Committee of SADC-PF. - On 17 September 2020, the Speaker attended the virtual meeting of the Parliamentary Business Sub-Committee of SADC-PF - On 25 September 2020, the Speaker attended the virtual meeting of the Regional Parliamentary Model Laws Oversight Committee (RPMLOC) of SADC-PF. - · From the 28th 29th September 2020, the Speaker attended the virtual meeting of the Executive Committee of SADC-PF. - From the 9th-11th October 2020, the Speaker attended the virtual meeting of the 47th Plenary Assembly of SADC-PF. - From the 1st 4th November 2020, the Speaker attended the virtual meeting of the 206th Session of the IPU Governing Council .
+The session elected Mr .
+Duarte Pacheco of Portugal as the 30th President of IPU after an unprecedented online election. - · On 1st March 2021, the Speaker attended the virtual meeting of the Human Resources & Parliamentary Capacity Development Sub-Committee of SADC-PF. - · From the 26th 27th March 2021, the Speaker attended the virtual meeting of the Executive Committee meeting of SADC-PF.